gobbios/avutils/README.md

   * for DiViMe tools: `vagrant` software installed (e.g. https://releases.hashicorp.com/vagrant/) and `VirtualBox` (https://www.virtualbox.org/wiki/Download_Old_Builds_5_2)

   * if you have a Windows machine, you'll also need `git`

+  * if you have a Mac, you might need to install `Xcode` in order to get `git` running

-To install the R package, use:
+And finally, in order to install the actual R package, use:

 `library(devtools)`